jkomoros/CASsim/README.md

 1.0 or below 0 to signal indeterminate` This method takes a frame and scores it, returning an array of numbers.
-What the numbers mean is up to you; your `successScorer` method will be the thing that extracts whether a run was successful or not for the harness.
+What the numbers mean is up to you; your `successScorer` method will be the thing that extracts whether a run was successful or not for the harness. scoreConfig is an override point for you to describe what your score means.
 Future iterations of the harness will allow you to chart these numbers over time.

+`scoreConfig(normalizedSimOptions) => an array of info objects describing what the score at each index of frameScorer means.
+A null or undefined entry means 'do not show this to a user'.
+If not null, it should be an object with: `id`: a consistent ID, `title` for displaying what that runs means to a user.

 `successScorer(frameScore, normalizedSimOptions) => 0.0 if failure, 1.0 if full
 success, negative numbers to say indeterminate` This is the method that is